Don Hollenbeck: Personal life and death

+Hollenbeck was married three times.
+First to Jessie Seacrest (1926-1928, one child).
+Second to Mildred Raleigh (1934-1940).
+Lastly to Angelique 'Anne' Murphy Dean (1941-1952, one child).

+By 1954, Hollenbeck had developed stomach ulcers that were so severe that the pain was interfering with his work and he was repeatedly hospitalized.

-On June 22, 1954, the 49-year-old Hollenbeck committed suicide by gas in his Manhattan apartment.
-Contemporary news reports shared that he had suffered from stomach ulcers.
+On June 22, 1954, the 49-year-old Hollenbeck died from suicide by gas in his Manhattan apartment.
 He was buried at Wyuka Cemetery in Lincoln.
-In his 2008 biography, CBS's Don Hollenbeck: An Honest Reporter in the Age of McCarthyism, journalist Loren Ghiglione suggests that other reasons for his suicide may have included depression, his three failed marriages, and the frequent published attacks by Jack O'Brian.
+In his 2008 biography, CBS's Don Hollenbeck: An Honest Reporter in the Age of McCarthyism, journalist Loren Ghiglione suggests that other reasons for his suicide may have included depression, and the frequent published attacks by Jack O'Brian.